 • Dream-pop one-man-band-recording-project (Jack Tatum) / full-band-live-project Wild Nothing comes the The Grey Eagle in support of Nocturne.
 DIIV opens.
 9 p.m., $10 in advance or $12 day of show.

 • Local outlaw country band The Legend of Horse Ghost doesn’t seem to have a web site (at least not one that’s easy to find!), but they do have a five-song EP.
 And a show at The Bywater.
 Listen to “The Beach Song” here:

 • Much-loved singer-songwriter-cellist-bicycle-advocate-envionemntal-activist Ben Sollee is back at The Orange Peel in support of his just-released album, Half Made Man.
 Luke Reynolds opens.
 9 p.m. $15 in advance or $17 day of show.

 Alli Marshall is the arts writer and editor at Mountain Xpress.
 She's lived in Asheville for more than 20 years and loves live music, visual art, fiction and friendly dogs.
-Alli is the author of the upcoming novel "How to Talk to Rockstars," available from Logosophia Books in May, 2015.
+Alli is the author of the novel "How to Talk to Rockstars," published by Logosophia Books.
 Follow me @alli_marshall